r-figu/emby-tag-to-collection/README.md

 This Python script allows you to automatically create and maintain collections for your Movies and Series using your own tags.

-Used [jonjonsson](https://github.com/jonjonsson) wonderful script [Emby-MDBList-Collection-Creator](https://github.com/jonjonsson/Emby-MDBList-Collection-Creator) as base, any credits to them.
+Used [jonjonsson](https://github.com/jonjonsson)'s fantastic script [Emby-MDBList-Collection-Creator](https://github.com/jonjonsson/Emby-MDBList-Collection-Creator) as base, all credit to them.

-Many thanks =)

 ## Why?

-I've been using Emby for years and once in a while something unexpected messes with my collections.
+I've been using Emby for a long time and once in a while something unexpected messes with my collections, forcing me to manually set them properly again.
+Hence the need for a script like this one.

-As I handle my nfo files with tinyMediaManager, thanks to this script I can easily maintain or recreate all the collections on any Emby server.

 ## Prerequisites: